browsertherapy/browsertherapy-v2/README.md

-# Next Live Stream: October 29th @ noon
+# Next Live Stream: November 19th
-## Mini-hackathon Day!
-It's the last Saturday of the month, which means we will have a Mini-hackathon in the space hosted by the Software Developers of Calgary!
+## King of Tokyo Build session
+We're getting close to a play test.
+Will it be this weekend?

 ---

 ## Upcoming streams
-- October 29th: King of Tokyo build session
-- November 5th: Global Day of Coderetreat
-- November 12th: Pair-coding with Mike Theodore
+- November 12th: Pair-coding with Mike and Brian
 - November 19th: King of Tokyo build session
 - November 26th: Mini-hackathon session